Faculty of Computing, Engineering and the Built Environment

 100% Coursework - (An Exemplar Coursework) - Production of a report (3000 words) directly related to the curriculum and / or the professional practice of the participant.
 The assessment will examine common themes arising in connection with construction project delivery.
 The focus will be on a scenario that requires the application of the express provisions of construction contracts and may include a degree of underpinning legal analysis of the principles and concepts applicable to the scenario.
 Participants will be expected to identify the key issues, analyse the options and propose appropriate actions.

-This course requires attendance on four Tuesdays from 9.15am - 4.15pm on 21 September, 12 October, 2 November and 23 November 2021 (timetabling to be confirmed).
-On-campus attendance at Belfast campus or online attendance to be confirmed.
+This course requires attendance on four Tuesdays from 9.15am - 4.15pm on 27 September, 18 October, 08 November and 29 November 2022 (timetabling to be confirmed).
+On-campus attendance at Belfast campus.

 Degree in Construction, Architecture or the Built Environment.